jayoharedee/rateme-backend/README.md

 # GBC DevOps Docker Exercise

-> Check the Dockerfile in the projects root and try and take a guess at what we're doing with this application

 *You'll be launching a new instance for this challenge so ensure you update your server and install git.
 Commands can be found below for reference.*

 ```sh